NHG Health: Tan Tock Seng Hospital

-Tan Tock Seng Hospital (TTSH) was established in 1844 and named after its founder, Mr Tan Tock Seng, a philanthropist.
-Over the years, TTSH became Singapore's second largest acute care general hospital with over 1,500 beds.
-It is located in Novena, Singapore and its campus includes the National Centre for Infectious Diseases, Ng Teng Fong Centre for Healthcare Innovation and two National Specialty Centres.
+Tan Tock Seng Hospital (TTSH) is one of the longest serving and largest multi-disciplinary hospitals in Singapore.
+Recognised as the people’s hospital, the 10,000-strong institution operates over 2,000 beds and covers more than 60 clinical disciplines.
+It anchors the 17-hectare HealthCity Novena, a strategic development to create an integrated community of healthcare, medical education and translational research.

-Yishun Health Campus
+Khoo Teck Puat Hospital & Yishun Community Hospital

-Khoo Teck Puat Hospital (KTPH) is a 795-bed general hospital in Yishun that was opened in 2010, while the Yishun Community Hospital (YCH) is a 428-bed community hospital that was opened in 2015.
+Khoo Teck Puat Hospital (KTPH) is a 795-bed general hospital in Yishun that was opened in 2010, while the Yishun Community Hospital (YCH) is a 200-bed community hospital that was opened in 2015.
 Both hospitals are grouped together as a regional health campus called Yishun Health Campus.

 Institute of Mental Health

-The Institute of Mental Health is the first and only psychiatric hospital in Singapore.
-It was founded in 1928, starting with some 1,000 patients.
-This was the first mental hospital in Singapore.
-Departments include clinical psychology, nursing, occupational therapy, and medical social work.
-As of 2015, it is a 2,000-bed acute tertiary psychiatric hospital situated on a 25-hectare campus at Buangkok Green Medical Park.
-It conducts psychiatric, rehabilitative and counselling services for children, adolescents, adults, and the elderly.
-There are 50 wards for inpatients and seven Specialist Outpatient Clinics.
-It is also a national training centre for psychiatrists and mental health professionals.
+Founded in 1928, the Institute of Mental Health (IMH) is a 2000-bed hospital located at the 23-hectare campus of Buangkok Green Medical Park in the northeast of Singapore.
+IMH offers a multidisciplinary and comprehensive range of psychiatric, rehabilitative and counselling services in both hospital and community-based settings to meet the needs of three groups of people – children and adolescents, adults, and the elderly.
+Besides providing patient-centred clinical services, IMH trains the current and next generation of clinicians, nurses and allied health professionals in psychiatry and conducts research related to mental health.

 National Healthcare Group Polyclinics

 National Healthcare Group Polyclinics is the primary healthcare arm of the NHG.
-It has seven polyclinics in the central and northern parts of Singapore.
+It has nine polyclinics in the central and northern parts of Singapore.
 They provide treatment for acute medical conditions, management of chronic diseases, women and child health services and dental care, health promotion, early and accurate diagnosis, and disease management through physician led team-based care as well as enhancing the capability of Family Medicine through research and teaching.

 National Skin Centre

-The National Skin Centre (NSC) is an outpatient specialist dermatology centre located in the Tan Tock Seng Hospital Novena campus.
+The National Skin Centre (NSC) is an outpatient specialist dermatology center located next to Tan Tock Seng Hospital as part of the Healthcity Novena complex.
 It handles a patient load of about 1,000 patients daily.
 Incorporated on 9 June 1988, it started operations on 1 November 1988 after taking over the treatment of skin diseases from Middle Road Hospital.
-It provides specialised dermatological services, trains medical students and postgraduates, and undertakes research in dermatology.
-The centre also conducts continuing medical education for doctors and paramedical personnel.
+It provides specialized dermatological services, trains medical students and postgraduates, and undertakes research in dermatology.
+The center also conducts continuing medical education for doctors and paramedical personnel.